 There are several basic rules you can follow to ensure fewer accidents at work.
 First of all, provide all equipment needed for an employee to stay safe.
 This may include helmets, steel-toe boots, gloves, and safety goggles.
 Workplace areas should be kept clean and free of debris and spills in order to prevent falls.
 Stay on top of all maintenance for equipment in order to prevent machinery from malfunctioning.
 Purchase all required first aid supplies to keep on hand as well as fire-fighting equipment such as ladders, smoke alarms, and fire extinguishers.

 If you or someone you know has been injured in a Texas workplace accident, you need to speak to a lawyer to discuss your legal rights.
-Since 1985, the attorneys of Garcia, Ochoa, and Mask have helped those who have been injured at work reach fair settlements.
+Since 1985, the attorneys of the Law Firm of Ricardo A. Garcia have helped those who have been injured at work reach fair settlements.
 Contact their offices today to set up a consultation to discuss your case.